tdvortex/eris/eris-book/src/concepts/activities/instance.md

 The instance deletes a channel's Service actor, replacing it with a Tombstone.
 This doesn't necessarily delete the channel itself in Discord (that has to be done by that guild's admins), but it does delete all records of messages that were posted in the channel, and the channel stops following any user it was previously following.

 This is triggered by the "/admin channel delete" slash command in Discord.
-It can also be executed by a DELETE request to "/channels/{channel_id}", or using the "deleteChannel" mutation in GraphQL.
+It can also be executed by a DELETE request to "/api/channels/{guild_id}/{channel_id}", or using the "deleteChannel" mutation in GraphQL.
 This action requires a verified Discord admin user session.

 This is also triggered if Eris tries to send a message to a channel, and Discord responds with the "404 Not Found: 10003 Unknown Channel" error code.
-Eris interprets this to mean that the channel was deleted in the Discord client, and will automatically delete the corresponding channel Actor.
+Eris interprets this to mean that the channel was deleted in Discord, and will automatically delete the corresponding channel Actor.

 **This action cannot be undone**.
 Use with extreme caution!